-Day(s): Choose the desired day(s), either All Week or Select Days.
-If the latter is selected, please use the checkboxes directly below to specify the individual days.

-All Day - 24 hrs: Tick this check box if the new schedule rule applies to the full 24-hour period.

-Start Time/ If the new schedule rule does not apply to the full 24-End Time: hour period, untick the previous checkbox and then enter a specific beginning and ending time.
+- Day(s): Choose the desired day(s), either All Week or Select Days.
+If the latter is selected, please use the checkboxes directly below to specify the individual days. - All Day 24 hrs: Tick this check box if the new schedule rule applies to the full 24-hour period. - Start Time/ If the new schedule rule does not apply to the fullEnd Time: 24-hour period, untick the previous checkbox and then enter a specific beginning and ending time.